A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Introduction

 The extension of the IQC framework for first-order algorithms to time-varying algorithms is mentioned as an outlook in the seminal work \cite{lessard}.
 A few attempts to pursue this direction have been made in the literature.
 Gradient descent with varying step size has been framed in \cite{padmanabhan} as an LPV system, but the analysis essentially treats the stepsize only as a parametric uncertainty rather than leveraging LPV techniques.
-In \cite{fazylab} algorithms with time-varying parameters are considered and handled through time-varying Lyapunov functions, but the IQC description is based on a case-by-case analysis.
+In \cite{fazylab} algorithms with time-varying parameters are considered and handled through time-varying Lyapunov functions, but subsequent analyses rely on case-by-case inspections.
 Moreover, both works consider time-varying algorithms for static optimization only.
 In \cite{simonettoMassionini} LPV tools are used to synthesize an optimal Kalman filter for time-varying problems, however, the scheduling parameter explicitly depends on the temporal variability of the problem, which is an assumption we do not make in this work.
-Moreover, unlike in this work, the problem is not cast as an LPV-IQC augmented plant, such that an unifying analysis of the proposed interconnection is not possible.
+Moreover, unlike in this work, the problem is not cast as an LPV-IQC augmented plant, so that an unified analysis of the proposed interconnection is not possible.
 Despite time-varying costs being so far disregarded in the IQC framework, there do exist works on analyzing uncertain LPV systems with IQCs \cite{pfifer, takarics, wang_lpv_iqc_syn}, albeit in continuous time.
 The application to time-varying first-order algorithms requires an extension to discrete time under the additional assumption of possibly changing set points.